-^{}The American Heritage Student Dictionary, Houghton Mifflin, Boston/New York, 1994.
+\The American Heritage Student Dictionary, Houghton Mifflin, Boston/New York, 1994.

-- 3. According to this definition of faith, what action must we take? - (a) How does this definition of faith compare with the dictionary definition? - (b) Which one do you prefer?
-Why? - (c) Based on all the things you have read about faith today, write what you believe to be a good definition.
+(a) According to this definition of faith, what action must we take?

+(b) How does this definition of faith compare with the dictionary definition?

+(c) Which one do you prefer?
+Why?

+(d) Based on all the things you have read about faith today, write what you believe to be a good definition.

 Reflections: Some people say that it doesn't matter what you have faith in as long as you believe in something.
 Write a paragraph to explain what is wrong with that thinking.
-Be prepared to share your paragraph tomorrow with your teacher.
+Be prepared to share your paragraph in class tomorrow.